AI Video Generation in 2026: A Practical Guide to the Best Models

 Best for: Social media content, rapid iteration, character consistency

-Seedance is ByteDance's answer to one of AI video's oldest frustrations: characters that drift.
-Show a character in frame one and they subtly transform by frame ten — wrong hair color, different jaw, changed outfit.
-Seedance has invested heavily in solving this, and it shows.
-Character consistency across a clip is noticeably better than many competitors.
+Seedance 1.5 Pro is ByteDance's answer to one of AI video's oldest frustrations: characters that drift.
+A character shown in frame one subtly transforms by frame ten — wrong hair color, different jaw, changed outfit.
+Seedance 1.5 invested heavily in solving this in 2026, and the results show: character consistency across a 5–8 second clip is noticeably better than most competitors in side-by-side tests.

-The generation speed is also a practical advantage.
-For creators running multiple concepts, testing variations, or producing at volume, Seedance's throughput matters.
+The generation speed is also a practical advantage in 2026.
+For creators running multiple concepts, testing 3–4 variations of a prompt, or producing at volume, Seedance throughput on Ropewalk.ai often comes in under 40 seconds per 5-second clip — fast enough to iterate inside a single working session.

 What to watch out for: Highly detailed background environments can sometimes feel slightly flat.
-If your concept depends on a richly textured, atmospheric world rather than a compelling character or motion, check the output carefully.
+If a 2026 concept depends on a richly textured atmospheric world rather than a compelling character or motion, the output may need a second pass.
+Check carefully before locking the take.

-Getting started: Describe your character once, clearly and specifically, before getting into action.
-"A young woman with short red hair and a leather jacket, standing in a subway station" — lock the look in first, then direct the motion.
+Getting started: Describe the character once, clearly and specifically, before getting into action.
+"A young woman with short red hair and a leather jacket, standing in a subway station" — a 1-sentence character lock first, then the motion.

 Made by: Luma AI